Gugor/42-Exam-rank02/LEVEL2/reverse_bits/README.md

 If the orther is the same how we read a number like `1441`(just kdiing :P) `42` so you know the the original orther is the oposite way.

-I hope you finded this interseting, please let me know if I messed somthing in this explanation.
+I hope you finded this interseting, please let me know if I messed something in this explanation.

 Thanks and cheers!